-The diameter of the markers used on extensive catenary wires (catenary wires that cross canyons, lakes, rivers, etc.) should not be less than 36 inches (91 cm).
-Smaller 20-inch (51-cm) spheres are permitted on less extensive catenary wires or on power lines below 50 feet (15 m) AGL and within 1,500 feet (458 m) of an airport runway end.
+The diameter of the markers used on extensive catenary wires (catenary wires that cross canyons, lakes, rivers, etc.) should not be less than 36 inches (91.44 centimeter (cm)).
+Smaller 20-inch (50.80-cm) spheres are permitted on less extensive catenary wires or on power lines below 50 feet (15.24 m) AGL and within 1,500 feet (457.20 m) of an airport runway end.
 Each marker should be a solid color, specifically aviation orange, white, or yellow.

-2. Installations.
+2. Installation.

-- a.
-Spacing.
-Unlighted markers should be spaced equally along the wire at approximately 200-foot (61-m) intervals, or fraction thereof.
-There should be less space between markers in critical areas near runway ends [i.e., 30 feet to 50 feet (10 m to 15 m)].
+- a Spacing.
+Unlighted markers should be spaced equally along the wire at approximately 200-foot (60.96 m) intervals, or fraction thereof.
+There should be less space between markers in critical areas near runway ends (i.e., 30 feet to 50 feet (9.14 m to 15.24 m)).
 They should be displayed on the highest wire or by another means at the same height as the highest wire.
 Where there is more than one wire at the highest point, the markers may be installed alternately along each wire if the distance between adjacent markers meets the spacing standard of 200 feet or less.
-This method distributes the weight and wind-loading factors.
-(See Figure A-1 in Appendix A.) - b.
+This method distributes the weight and wind-loading factors (see Figures A-21 and A-22). - b.
 Pattern.
 An alternating color scheme provides the most conspicuity against all backgrounds.
 Unlighted markers should be installed by alternating solid-colored markers of aviation orange, white, and yellow.
-Normally, an orange marker is placed at each end of a line and the spacing is adjusted [not to exceed 200 feet (61 m)] to accommodate the rest of the markers.
+Normally, an orange marker is placed at each end of a line and the spacing is adjusted (not to exceed 200 feet (60.96 m)) to accommodate the rest of the markers.
 When less than four markers are used, they should all be aviation orange.

-(See Figure A-1 in Appendix A.) - c.
+- c.
 Wire Sag.
-Wire Sag, or droop, will occur due to temperature, wire weight, wind, etc. Twenty-five (25) feet (7.62 m) is the maximum allowable distance between the highest wire installed with marker balls and the highest wire without marker balls, and shall not violate the sag requirements of the transmission line design. - d.
+Wire Sag, or droop, will occur due to temperature, wire weight, wind, etc. Twenty-five feet (7.62 m) is the maximum allowable distance between the highest wire installed with marker balls and the highest wire without marker balls, and must not violate the sag requirements of the transmission line design. - d.
 Adjacent Lines.
-Catenary crossings with multiple transmission lines require appropriate markers when the adjacent catenary structure's outside lines are greater than 200 feet (61 m) away from the center of the primary structure.
-(See Figure A-2 in Appendix A.) If the outside lines of the adjacent catenary structure are within 200 feet (61 m) or less from the center of the primary structure, markers are not required on the adjacent lines.
-(See Figure A-3 in Appendix A.)
+Catenary crossings with multiple transmission lines require appropriate markers when the adjacent catenary structure's outside lines are greater than 200 feet (60.96 m) away from the center of the primary structure.
+If the outside lines of the adjacent catenary structure are within 200 feet (60.96 m) or less from the center of the primary structure, markers are not required on the adjacent lines.